directus/directus/docs/extensions/creating-extensions.md

 # Creating Extensions

-The easiest way to start developing extensions is to use the `create-directus-extension` utility:
+The easiest way to create an extensions is to use the `create-directus-extension` utility:

 ```bash
 npx create-directus-extension@latest